da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 to know is an instance of a storage policy which has to be achieved and the logical pathname (address) the object is stored under.
 This helps to seperate the concerns of DNSCore between ContentBroker's business logic and the Storage layer.

+## iRODS

+The reasons why we have choosen iRODS as a storage layer framework were

+1. It is open source
+2. broadly being used in academic projects at large data scales
+3. being able to connect heterogenous existing hardware systems (act as abstraction layer)
+4. "out-of-the-box" capabilities for replication, maintenance and low-level bitstream verification.
+5. has a vivid community

+The version described here is community iRODS Version (3.X), you may consider also the e-iRODS Version. www.eirods.org but this is to be tested.

+Several hardware platforms are supported by iRODS "out-of-the-box", but having a standard "mount-point" (unix file system) is always a good start.
+Tape devices not being able to provide such, may be connected via MSS compound devices and need a special setup.

 ## Setup iRODS

 To successfully run ContentBroker/DNSCore with iRODS, you have to prepare your running installation of iRODS.
-Please start customizing iRODS install after having done a complete check of your iRODS installation: you should be familiar with iRODS Cli-commands esp. irepl, ils, iput, irsync, iget.
-As iRODS Admin you have to be familiar as well with command iadmin.
+Please start customizing iRODS install after having done a complete check of your iRODS installation: you should be familiar with iRODS Cli-commands esp.

+    irepl, ils, iput, irsync, iget

+As iRODS Admin (of each zone being used) you have to be familiar as well with command

+    iadmin

 Please note: iRODS can be setup to use a "federation" of iRODS Servers forming a mostly independent "zones" as well as the concept of having one Zone with several resource servers.
 Please refer to the iRODS Documentation about this.
 DNSCore supports both operational modes.

+Each Zone needs at least one database (so called ICAT Server).
+The usage of Postgres is encouraged here.

 All iRODS Servers (as well in federated or in resource server mode) need at least to have two resources: